percona/pmm/docs/get-started/query-analytics.md

 - Enhanced consistency with `pg_stat_statements` so that the `pg_stat_monitor` view has identical column names, columns, and data types as `pg_stat_statements` for every major version of PostgreSQL from versions 11 to 15.
 - A bucket status indication (done vs. current) eliminates the need for the tool to evaluate bucket status and facilitates accurate data display.
 - The generation of a unique ID for a query makes it easier to monitor query planning, execution, and performance regardless of version, database, user, or schema.
-- It has backaward compatibility with your historical data (data collected by older PMM and PGSM)
+- It has backward compatibility with your historical data (data collected by older PMM and PGSM)
 - More detailed histogram ranges
 - Security improvements
 - All previous PGSM versions are still supported